Aaylor/TabSaver/README.md

 First Chrome extension.
 Used as a js experimentation.

-Allow to save the current windows tabs, and to reload them later.

-TODO: add a button to delete saved elements, change icon.
+Save the current opened tabs from the windows into the synchronized storage of Chrome.